vannguyengd/gooddata-ui/docs/clean_up_your_code.md

     export default App;
     ```

-Notice that the code in the `App.js` file still includes the hardcoded reference to the project \(`xms7ga4tf3g3nzucd8380o2bev8oeknp`\).
-In your real application, you may prefer to pass the project ID via URL or a hash parameter, or it may be retrieved from your server-side APIs \(if you are integrating GoodData into an existing application\).
+Notice that the code in the `App.js` file still includes the hardcoded reference to the workspace \(`xms7ga4tf3g3nzucd8380o2bev8oeknp`\).
+In your real application, you may prefer to pass the workspace ID via URL or a hash parameter, or it may be retrieved from your server-side APIs \(if you are integrating GoodData into an existing application\).
 It depends on your application's architecture.